 Act 21:18-24 18On the following day Paul went in with us to James, and all the elders were present.
 19After greeting them, he related one by one the things that God had done among the Gentiles through his ministry.
 20And when they heard it, they glorified God.
 And they said to him (Paul), “You see, brother, how many thousands there are among the Jews of those who have believed.
 They are all zealous for the law, 21and they have been told about you that you teach all the Jews who are among the Gentiles to forsake Moses, telling them not to circumcise their children or walk according to our customs.
 22What then is to be done?
 They will certainly hear that you have come.
 23Do therefore what we tell you.
 We have four men who are under a vow; 24take these men and purify yourself along with them and pay their expenses, so that they may shave their heads.
 Thus, all will know that there is nothing in what they have been told about you, but that you yourself (Paul) also live in observance of the law.

-In the verses above, James is concerned because he knows there’s hearsay about Paul, “rumors” that he taught against Moses and circumcision.
-However, James knows this to be false, as he clearly states in verse 24, “there is nothing in what they have been told about you” (Paul).
+In the verses above, James was concerned because he knew there was ‘hearsay‘ about Paul; ‘rumors‘ that he taught against Moses and circumcision.
+However, James knew this to be false, as he clearly stated in verse 24, “there is nothing in what they have been told about you” (Paul).
 What were they told about Paul?
-Verse 21 states that some were told that Paul taught “to forsake Moses, telling them not to circumcise their children or walk according to our customs”.
-According to the Holy-Spirit-inspired Luke, who wrote the letter of ‘Acts’, this is a false accusation brought against Paul (please read ‘Paul’s Day in Court‘).
+Verse 21 states, some were told that Paul taught ‘to forsake Moses, telling them not to circumcise their children or walk according to our customs’.
+This was a false accusation brought against Paul according to the Holy-Spirit-inspired Luke, who wrote the letter of ‘Acts’ (please click this link and read ‘Paul’s Day in Court‘).

-This is perhaps the most obvious passage in the Bible that proves the Apostle Paul himself kept the Law of God given through Moses.
+This passage is perhaps the most obvious verse in the Bible that proves the apostle Paul himself, kept the Law of God given through Moses.
 James knew that Paul was misunderstood (as Peter warned us, 2 Peter 3:16-17).
-So, James encouraged Paul to prove that he did not teach against circumcision or the Law of Moses; to prove that ‘there is nothing in what they have been told about him’ and that he ‘lived in observance of the Law’ as James says in verse 24 above.
+So, James encouraged Paul to prove that he did not teach against circumcision nor the Law of Moses, in order to establish that ‘there is nothing in what they have been told about him‘ and that he ‘lived in observance of the Law‘, as James said in verse 24.

 What does the text say?

-Also, in verse 24 and in the Present Tense (decades after the cross) is the word “observance“.
-In the Greek this is Strong’s G5442 φυλάσσων/phylássōn and Thayer’s Greek Lexicon states this to mean: to guard, i.e. to care for, to take care not to violate; to observe.
+Also, in verse 24 and in the Present Tense (years after the cross) is the word “observance“.
+In the Greek, this is Strong’s G5442 φυλάσσων/phylássōn, and Thayer’s Greek Lexicon states this to mean: to guard, i.e. to care for, to take care not to violate; to observe.

-It says the Apostle Paul “marched to”, kept in step with” and “directed his life to guard, observe and not violate” the Law of Moses.
-This is declared decades after the ascension of Jesus.
+It says he “marched to”, kept in step with” and “directed his life to guard, observe and not violate” the Law of Moses.
+This is declared many years after the ascension of Jesus.

-Therefore, according to the Holy Spirit inspired Word of God, those rumors that Paul taught others to forsake the Law of Moses and to not circumcise the male children was nothing, they were “false accusations” (Please read ‘Zealous for the Law‘).
+Therefore, according to the Holy-Spirit-inspired Word of God, those rumors about Paul, that he taught others to forsake the Law of Moses and to not circumcise the male children, were “nothing“; they were “false accusations” (Please click this link and read ‘Zealous for the Law‘).

-These “false accusations” in Acts 21:21 are either ignored or are being taught as “true accusations“ by today’s mainstream theology.
+The “false accusations” in Acts 21:21 are either ignored, or they are being taught as “true accusations“ by today’s mainstream theology.

-Yet, mainstream theology has preached for centuries that the Apostle Paul taught the Law was abolished and done away with.
+Yet, mainstream theology has claimed for centuries that the apostle Paul condemned the Law as bondage, teaching that it was abolished and done away with.?.?.

 Tragically, the current mainstream doctrine teaches the opposite of what the Word of God teaches.

-If mainstream theology doesn’t sweep this information under the rug, the most common way to ‘excuse away‘ this scriptural fact about Paul is to haphazardly declare “Well, Paul was a Jew and not of the nations/gentiles”.
+If the mainstream establishment doesn’t hide this information by ‘sweeping it under the rug’, the most common way to excuse away this scriptural fact about Paul is to haphazardly declare, “Well, Paul was a Jew and not of the nations/gentiles”.
 The argument that “Paul was a Jew and only Jews can keep the Law” is illogical, hypocritical and unscriptural.

 That “excuse” is unsound for three reasons:

 - First, the Law of Moses is either abolished or it’s not.
 Period.
-How in the world could it be abolished for the nations/gentiles, who never had it in the first place, and not be abolished for ‘the Jews’?
-This illogical line of reasoning has led to a similar type of misinterpretation in ‘Galatians’; please read ‘Galatians Part 1: Freedom or Bondage‘.
+How in the world could it be abolished for the nations/gentiles, who never had it in the first place, but current and valid for ‘the Jews’?
+This illogical line of reasoning has led to a similar type of misinterpretation in ‘Galatians’; please click this link and read ‘Galatians Part 1: Freedom or Bondage‘.